dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ![form made of the inputs and buttons components](../../assets/images/../../../assets/images/Writings/Grid/vignette-images.png)

-And if you can't get to think about your images with a fixed height, maybe let them go wild but make sure the height is only scaling gradually by 8.
+And if you can't get to think about your images with a fixed height, maybe let them go wild but make sure the height is cropped and only scaling gradually by 8px.

 To reuse previous code: